Transform Digital Workplace Culture with Employee Engagement

 How a digital workplace can transform company culture:

 It’s easy to feel isolated and alone while working from home.
 Now more than ever, it’s important to encourage social conversations and build personal connections with fellow coworkers.
-Facilitate social interactions with virtual happy hours, team-bonding activities, and digital coffee breaks to engage remote employees.
+Facilitate social interactions with virtual happy hours, virtual water cooler, team-bonding activities, and digital coffee breaks to engage remote employees.

 Reward and recognition